AoiTechDev/AoiTechDev/README.md

 ###

-<p align="center">I love listening music, especially while programmig, down there you can check what I am listening right now.</p>
+<h3 align="center">I have a great love for music, especially while programming.
+You can see my current playlist by checking out my Spotify below.</h3>

 ###